Honolulu, Hawaii USA

 San Diego, California – Manzanillo, Mexico

 In 2015, a Monterey Bay Aquarium Research Institute (MBARI) led research expedition to the Gulf of California discovered a distinctive hydrothermal field in the Southern Pescadero Basin.
 In 2018, a science team led by Principal Investigator Robert Zierenberg, University of California Davis, will return aboard Falkor to conduct a geological, geochemical, and biological study of this new vent field.
 This interdisciplinary research seeks to understand the ecosystem transitions from seeps to vents, and the various implications for the associated environments.
 This includes all of the interactions that relate to tectonics, biogeochemistry, microbiology, and ecology.
-Of particular interest is the transition from seeps to vents and the environments with their various combinations and implications for the associated ecosystems.
-A wide array of tools will be used to examine the hydrothermal vents that have formed carbonate chimneys at depths over 3,500 meters.
-The science team conducting this work will use multibeam mapping, a MBARI developed autonomous underwater vehicle (AUV), and Schmidt Ocean Institute’s remotely operated vehicle ROV SuBastian, to map species distribution and habitat, and allow targeted sampling of subseafloor microbial communities.
-Scientists will also take measurements of vent fluid, pore-water, and heat flow to establish the geochemical context and assess densities, distribution patterns, and diversity of associated fauna.
-This will be the first exploration since discovering the area, and scientists expect to advance our understanding of this deep sea environment.
+The cruise will use a nested-scale mapping approach starting with shipboard multibeam mapping to establish the general bathymetry and tectonic setting, a MBARI developed autonomous underwater vehicle (AUV) to identify smaller scale (meter grid) tectonic features and their relationship to hydrothermal deposits, and a multibeam-LIDAR-camera system developed by MBARI mounted on Schmidt Ocean Institute’s remotely operated vehicle ROV SuBastian to map species distribution and habitat, and allow targeted sampling of subseafloor microbial communities.
+The science team will sample vent fluid, hydrothermal deposits, sediment cored, pore-water, and heat flow to establish the geochemical context and assess densities, distribution patterns, and diversity of associated fauna.

 New Approaches To Autonomous Exploration At The Cocos Ridge